Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

 The LM's audio representations, $D = \{d_1, d_2, \dots, d_T\}$, are conditioned on both the text prompt and the encoded input audio.
 We attach a lightweight prediction head to $D$.
 Using annotated data (described in \S\ref{sec:datasets}), this head is trained to transform the decoder's output states into a probability distribution over the temporal frames, where we interpret the probability assigned to frame $t$ as the probability that the target event (referenced in the prompt) occurs at frame $t$.
 Simple, deterministic functions can then post-process this distribution to extract the final timestamps.

 We explore two distinct frame-level loss functions, each making different assumptions about the temporal nature of the events.
 The first is a simple, reweighted binary cross-entropy loss, which treats each frame as an independent classification task (i.e., the frame where the event actually occurs in the training instance is a positive instance, and all the others are negative instances).
-The second loss function is a more structured loss derived from the theory of inhomogeneous Poisson processes, which models the continuous-time intensity of an event occurring.
+The second is a novel loss function derived from the theory of inhomogeneous Poisson processes, which models the continuous-time intensity of an event occurring and provides a principled probabilistic framework for temporal localization.
 We present each in turn.